Contact Us

 The Environmental Law Clinic is a non-litigation, live-client clinic that provides direct legal services to rural and underserved communities in Hawai’i that focuses on environmental issues.
 Over the course of the semester, students work with clients to develop and implement legal strategies on actual legal issues relating to Hawaiʻi’s natural and cultural resources with an emphasis on community involvement.

-The ELP proudly sponsors colloquia that feature experts who speak on a variety of topics that relate to their work in the environment and natural resource fields.
+The ELP proudly sponsors events that feature experts who speak on a variety of topics that relate to their work in the environment and natural resource fields.
 The ELP hopes to organize colloquia that touch on a variety of pertinent topics to inform students, faculty, and the wider community in order to facilitate informed discussion and conversation.

 Certificates & Requirements